WICG/navigation-api/interception-details.md

 1. The no-longer current `AppHistoryEntry` representing `/foo` fires `dispose`.
 1. Any loading spinner UI stops.
 1. The second `console.log()` outputs `""` (or whatever the old URL was).

+Note: any unreachable `AppHistoryEntry`s disposed as part of the synchronous block do not get resurrected.

 ### Interrupting a slow navigation